goodjobjohn/staircase/README.md

 # staircase
 intuitively simple, noise free, goal making, task managing, todo creating brain tool.

 ### todos
 - delete individual line
 - multiple lists
+- place all list functions under one event listener

 ### changelog
+02 jul 2019 ---
+this is a new branch to allow for mutliple lists

 28 jun 2019 ---
 added ability to remove item from list